CBIIT/INS-Data/README.md

     - This tab can be used to verify that the data version matches the data validation version

 3. **Build "Single Program Results"**
-    - Creates a table where each program is listed with total counts of associated projects, grants, and publications
+    - Creates a table where each unique program is listed with total counts of associated projects, grants, and publications
-    - Count of projects, grants, and publications should match counts on the INS Explore page when a single program is selected within the filter
+    - Count of projects, grants, and publications should match counts on the INS Program Details Page or on the Explore page when a single program is selected within the filter

+4. **Build "Single Project Results"**
+    - Creates a table where each unique project is listed with total counts of associated grants and publications
+    - Count of grants and publications should match counts on the INS Project Details Page

 4. **Format and save all tables to Excel as separate tabs**
     - Excel file is saved in the versioned `reports/` directory with a timestamp noting when it was generated